Delicious and easy to make, our Vietnamese Pork Meatball Banh Mi can be enjoyed on a baguette or piled into a lettuce cup.

 For the next month we have partnered with local business Sunterra Market to help promote their own farm pork in celebration of pork month in June.
 We will be creating some quick family meals using pork and accompanying store products.

-With quick and easy meals our theme, for this recipe we’ve created a Vietnamese Port Meatball Banh Mi.
-We initially had planned on a variation of a Pork Kofta recipe, (also an easy way to use pork for a quick meal) but changed our thoughts to meatballs, because who doesn’t love a good meatball?!
+With quick and easy meals our theme, we’ve created a banh mi sandwich utilizing flavours from Vietnam.
+We initially had planned on a variation of our Pork Kofta, (also an easy way to use pork for a quick meal) but changed to meatballs, because who doesn’t love a good meatball?!

 This recipe can be started the night before by mixing the meatball ingredients, even making the meatballs and leaving in the refrigerator, covered and uncooked.
-Making the mayonnaise spread in advance also allows the flavours to enhance and hello flavour bomb.
+Making the mayonnaise spread in advance also allows the flavours to blend nicely.

-For those on a low carb diet or keto, all the ingredients can be placed into a lettuce cup or on top of a salad using all the ingredients you have prepared for the Banh Mi’s.
+For those on a low carb diet or keto, all the ingredients can be placed into a lettuce cup or on top of a salad using all the ingredients you have prepared for these sammies.
 This recipe makes up to four dozen meatballs or 8 sandwiches.
-After feeding our family of four we had only about 8-10 meatballs left!
+After feeding our family of four we had a handful of meatballs left!

 Sunterra Farms Facts: